-The average price for a reputable service is around $10/month.
+The average price for a reputable service is around $10/month(like price for mobile connection).
 However, the monthly costs may decrease significantly if you purchase a longer-term plan at once.
 The best deals allow saving up to 70% on monthly spending on a VPN.
 Sound great, isn’t it?

 Benefits of Using Paid VPNs